rossta/rossta.github.com/source/blog/2020-05-04-how-to-debug-webpack-on-rails.html.md

   - Webpack
 ---

-It's nice that Rails Webpack abstracts away the webpack config until you need to peek inside to make changes.
+It's nice that the Rails Webpacker gem and NPM package abstracts your webpack config... that is until you need to peek inside to make changes.
 In [the previous post](/blog/how-to-customize-webpack-for-rails-apps.html), I demonstrated _how_ you can make changes.
 To verify those changes or inspect the config for its current settings, read on.

 > [Subscribe to my newsletter](https://little-fog-6985.ck.page/9c5bc129d8) to learn more about using webpack with Rails.